-Claims that are not filed on or before the applicable Claims Bar Date, unless otherwise deemed timely and/or Allowed by order of the Court, shall receive no distribution under the Plan.
-Instead they shall be deemed Disallowed Claims, and expunged.
+Claims required to be submitted, but which are not submitted, on or before their applicable Claims Bar Date, or which are not otherwise deemed timely and/or Allowed by order of the Court, shall receive no distribution under the Plan.
+Instead, they shall be deemed Disallowed Claims, and expunged.
 The submission of a Ballot shall not constitute an amendable informal Proof of Claim or an amendment to a previously filed Proof of Claim or scheduled Claim.
 Any amendment to an otherwise timely filed Proof of Claim must be filed on or before the Confirmation Date, provided that the foregoing shall not waive or modify the right of any party in interest to object to amendment of a Claim before the Confirmation Date.
+The Unknown Abuse Claims Representative need not submit or File a Proof of Claim on behalf of Holders of Class 5 Claims as a prerequisite to vote on the Plan or for any Class 5 Claims to be deemed Allowed.
+If there are any Holders of Class 5 Claims, they shall submit their Claims in accordance with the procedure for submitting Unknown Abuse Claims under the Trust Documents.

-Ε. Claims Estimation
+E. Claims Estimation